SamsonMokaya/Flutter-voiceassistant-Backend/README.md

 - `POST /api/user/signup`: Register a new user.
 - `POST /api/user/signin`: Authenticate user with email, password, and OTP.
 - `POST /api/user/otp`: Send OTP to user's email.
+- `POST /api/user/extract`: Extract symptoms to be passed to the model.

 ## Environment Variables